masheera/Google_Integration_Portal/README.md

 * Virtualenv (optional but recommended)

 # Installation

   Follow these steps to set up the project locally:

 1. Clone the repository

-   git clone <repository-url>
+   git clone "repository-url"

-   cd <repository-directory>
+   cd "repository-directory"

-2. Create and activate a virtual Environment (optional but recommended): python -m venv venv
+3. Create and activate a virtual Environment (optional but recommended):

+     python -m venv venv

      **(On Windows use)** venv\Scripts\activate

 3. Install Dependencies:

    pip install -r requirements.txt

-4. Run Migrations:
+5. Run Migrations:

    python manage.py makemigrations

    python manage.py migrate

-5. Create a Superuser:
+7. Create a Superuser:

    python manage.py createsuperuser

-6. Run the Development Server: python manage.py runserver
+9. Run the Development Server:

+   python manage.py runserver

 Access the Application: Open your web browser and go to http://127.0.0.1:8000/ to access the application.